chemistorge/tbl-ftag/performance.md

 NOTE: ```prepend1()``` and ```prepend()``` use a similar approach, but work on the LHS.

-## Truncating to remove headers and footers
+## Truncating to Remove Headers and Footers

 Left and right truncation are mostly self explanatory and very similar: